telosnetwork/telos-docs/docs/learn/crosschain_guide/rng-oracle-bridge.md

 ## IMPORTANT CONSIDERATIONS

-There is a max request per consumer contract, if you reach it, wait for an answer or use the `deleteRequestorRequest(address requestor, uint callId)` method from your the smart contract that made the request to delete one.
+There is a max request per consumer contract, set at 25 for now, if you reach it wait for an answer or use the `deleteRequestorRequest(address requestor, uint callId)` method from your the smart contract that made that request to delete one.

 Your implementation of the `receiveRandom()` callback function must not revert